TheGuyFromTheApprentice/ActiveGraphNetworks/README.md

     Node_C -->|purchased by| Node_D
 ```

-In this diagram, the AGN structure shows how each node (e.g., Sales Department, Employee) relates to others.
-This creates a **queryable network**, providing enterprises with real-time insights and analytics.
+This structure creates a **queryable network**, allowing for real-time insights and analytics.
+In the diagram, nodes like "Sales Department" and "Employee" are connected based on their operational relationships, forming a dynamic and scalable network.

-#### **2. Attributes and Policies: Contextualizing the Network**
+### **2. Attributes and Policies: Contextualizing the Network**

-Every node and edge within AGNs can be enriched with attributes (e.g., time, location, priority) and policies (e.g., access controls, compliance rules).
-This enriches the network and adds context, making it possible to tailor AI behavior based on predefined rules and the importance of specific relationships.
+Every node and edge within AGNs can be enhanced with attributes (e.g., time, location, priority) and policies (e.g., access controls, compliance rules).
+This adds context and enables the network to adapt AI behavior based on predefined rules and the relevance of specific relationships.

 ```mermaid
 graph TD;